English -- ENG 110,120,122: Choosing a Topic

 Browse recent issues of print journals or magazines in the Periodicals Room on the 1st floor of Ryan Library.

-Browse the shelves for books on your subject (see book locations chart to know where to look).
+Browse the shelves for books on your subject.

 2. Review assignment requirements

 - What kind of assignment is it - 5 minute oral presentation, 10 page paper, 50 page paper?

 - Does it need to be recent information?

 - What types of publications do you want to read - newspaper articles, books, journal articles, diaries, trade publications?

 - What formats do you need - visual, audio, printed, electronic?

 - Is point of view an issue?
 Do you need opinions?

 Think about the significant terms, concepts, and keywords that describe your topic.
 These terms will become the key for searching for information about your subject in library catalogs, online databases, and other resources.